saandre15/Rocket_Body_Physics/README.md

 # Rocket Simulation
-A graphical simulaltion of a rocket created in Typescript, CSS, and HTML.
+A graphical simulation of a rocket in a planetary atmosphere created in Typescript, CSS, and HTML.